BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 Bonobo's Lottery platform enables you to create your own weekly or monthly Lottery, and then sell subscriptions online, over the phone, or even in person through canvassers.

-The subscriptions will automatically process Direct Debit payments, receiving cash from ticket sales and trasnfering them directly to your account.
+The subscriptions will automatically process Direct Debit payments, receiving cash from ticket sales and crediting them directly to your Bank account.

 ![subscriptions-overview.png](/subscriptions-overview.png)